CzarMatt/nilluminati/README.md

 ### Step 1 - Create an Outgoing Webhook integration
 You'll need to go to https://my.slack.com/services/new/outgoing-webhook and add a new Outgoing Webhook integration.

-Select a channel where you want Critical Sprint to hang out.
-I'm using #general, for example.
+Select a channel where you want The Nilluminati to hang out.
 Additionaly, there is a Token on the Integration Settings section.
 Copy that value.
 You'll need it later.

 Keep this browser tab open, because we will come back to it later.